Master of Professional Studies (M.P.S.)

 Graduate Programs in Paper & Bioprocess Engineering

-With only four universities across the United States with Paper Science and Engineering programs and only two with Bioprocess Engineering programs, the M.P.S. degree in the PBE department gives you a great value addition to your B.S. degree while opening up opportunties in a field where there is a shortage of engineers and scientists.
+With only four universities across the United States with Paper Science and Engineering programs and only two with Bioprocess Engineering programs, the M.P.S. degree in the PBE department adds great value to your B.S. degree while opening up opportunities in a field where there is a shortage of engineers and scientists.
 In addition, the program offers:

 - Non-thesis masters

-- Scholarships available from the Syracuse Pulp and Paper Foundation
+- Financial support available from the Syracuse Pulp and Paper Foundation

 - Companies ready to hire

 - Starting salaries beginning at $60,000/year

 Applicants are expected to have a bachelor’s degree in science or engineering and are expected to have completed courses in general chemistry, organic chemistry, physics, statistics, differential and integral calculus, and biology (for the bioprocess engineering options).
 Students admitted without necessary background may be required to take additional prerequisite courses required by the department.
 Students well-suited for the M.P.S. program in paper and bioprocess engineering includes those with B.S. degrees in engineering, chemistry, biology, biotechnology, and environmental science.The M.P.S. degree requires the successful completion of a minimum of 30 to 36 credits at the graduate level (depending on the option chosen).
 A professional experience (internship) or synthesis completes is a key requirement of the M.P.S. degree requirements.
 The programs can typically be completed in 3 semesters on a full-time basis, but also can be done on a part-time basis.
 Some financial support is available from the Syracuse Pulp and Paper Foundation.

 The M.P.S. program in paper and bioprocess engineering has three options:

 - Bioprocess Engineering